johnowhitaker/personal_site/posts/DAS.md

 categories:
   - "papers"
   - "blogs"
-  - "wip"
 description: "A new paper for an older idea: finding a good representation for turning a discriminative model into a generative model."
 ---

 I have a paper out!
 What!?!?
 Johno doesn't write papers.
 True.
 But when Stanislav Fort discivered a neat trick that was one I'd also found back in the day, we got talking and figured it ought to be better documented so other people can use it too.
 I have to say: he did all the hard work!
 I sadly didn't have time to play much, but did chip in a little.
-This blog post is a few of my ow thoughts, but you should read the [paper](https://arxiv.org/abs/2502.07753) first.
+This blog post is a few of my own thoughts, but you should read the [paper](https://arxiv.org/abs/2502.07753) first.

 ![Figure 1 from our paper](images/das.png)